rtic-ucl/rtic-ucl/content/home/welcome.md

 title: |
   The Radiotherapy Image
   Computing group (RTIC)
+# change hero_media to picture of whole group later
 hero_media: RTIC at ESTRO 2022 (jamie, catarina, poppy, adam) .png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.